johnktaylor/user_repository_service/README.md

 - **Important:**
   Ensure your `settings.yml` is correctly configured. **Integration tests should not be run in a production environment.**

-## Advanced Message Security Details

-### Message Signing
-- Every message must include a valid `signature` field.
-- The signature is generated using the RSA private key with PKCS#1 v1.5 padding and SHA-256 hashing.
-- The signature is computed over all message fields except the `signature` field.
-- Upon receipt, the service verifies the signature against available RSA public keys.
-Failure in verification results in an error response.

-### Message Encryption
-- When the `encrypt` flag is set to true, the `data` field is encrypted using AES symmetric encryption in CBC mode.
-- A securely generated symmetric key is used for encryption and stored separately.
-- **Important:** Ensure your encryption key is either 16, 24, or 32 bytes long.
-- Encrypted messages are decrypted by the service before processing, ensuring data confidentiality.

 ## Troubleshooting
-- **Common Issues:**
 - **Signature Verification Fails:**
-    Ensure that the message is signed correctly over all fields except the `signature`, and that the correct RSA private key is used.
+  Ensure that the message is correctly signed (excluding the `signature` field) using the proper RSA private key.
 - **Decryption Errors:**
-    Verify that the `encrypt` flag is set correctly and that your encryption key is of the proper length (16, 24, or 32 bytes).
-Also, check that the key paths in your settings file are accurate.
+  Verify that the `encrypt` flag is set appropriately and that the Diffie-Hellman key exchange has successfully provided a symmetric key.
+Also, confirm that the key length is valid.
-  - **Database or RabbitMQ Connection Problems:**
+- **Configuration and Connection Issues:**
-    Confirm that the configurations in your `settings.yml` file for the database and RabbitMQ are correct and that the corresponding services are running.
+  Confirm that the database and RabbitMQ configurations in `settings.yml` are correct and that the corresponding services are running.
+- **Timestamp Format:**
+  Timestamps must follow the ISO 8601 standard.
+Timestamps lacking timezone info default to UTC.

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new feature branch.
-3. Commit your changes with clear messages.
+3. Commit your changes with descriptive messages.
 4. Open a pull request describing your changes.

 ## License